mandober/cs-debrief/README.md

+notes
+covering
+pseudo-random
-notes covering pseudo-random range of cs terms,
+range of cs terms,
-thrown on a pile. spontaneous clustering of
+thrown in a pile.
+spontaneous clustering of
-related taxa into sensible organizational
+related taxa into sensible
+and organizational
-categories still unobserved. extra
+categories still
+unobserved.
+extra purpose:
-purpose: curb complexity
+curbing complexity
 by constructing
 deeply nested
 hierarchical